klemola/foobar2000-web-ui/README.md

 ### Known issues

+Foo_controlserver doesn't update track status if it's playing a track it can't "follow".
+This happens if the user queues tracks from media library and not from a playlist, or "cursor follows playback" option is not enabled in Foobar2000.
+Since this is a bug / missing feature in the component, I can't fix the issue.

 I will add issues to the issue tracker for things that I'd like to improve or are not working yet.

 ### Planned features